 CUBA SISTER CHURCH

-We support our sister church in Canamazo, Cuba.
-The funds raised will help them feed the people in the town, pay the pastor's salary, and support them in their ministry.
+We can support our brothers and sisters in Christ in Cuba with much needed prayers, and funds raised for Canamzao Methodist Church will help them feed the people in the town, provide Bibles, pay the pastor's salary, and support them in their ministry.

 FLORIDA UNITED METHODIST CHILDREN'S HOME